Cycling UK in Scotland

 We campaign in Scotland for policies, action and investment in cycling which will encourage more people to cycle and benefit from healthy, active and low-carbon lifestyles.
 We also work with partners, local campaign groups and our Cycle Advocacy Network to campaign for cycling in communities around Scotland.

-About the Scotland National Advisory Committee
+Scotland National Advisory Committee

 The Committee was formed in November 2020 and is recognised by the Cycling UK Board of Trustees as a “committee to advise, inform and be a critical friend” to the UK Board.
 The Trustees do not have to do what the Scottish Advisory Committee says, but they do have to listen.